1904 Dublin St Stephen's Green by-election: Unionist campaign

-Southern and Western Railway, and Lord Iveagh, head of the Guinness dynasty, resigned from the Unionist Representative Association in protest at a grass-roots revolt that led to the association supporting the candidacy of Norris Godard, a Crown solicitor.
-It was a foolish nomination, as Godard could stand only by relinquishing his lucrative government post, which he declined to do.
+Southern and Western Railway, and Lord Iveagh, head of the Guinness dynasty, resigned from the Unionist Representative Association in protest at a grass-roots revolt that led to the association supporting the candidacy of Norris Goddard, a Crown solicitor.
+It was a foolish nomination, as Goddard could stand only by relinquishing his lucrative government post, which he declined to do.
 The former Unionist MP for the constituency, James Campbell KC, was available to stand and had the added advantage of being wealthy enough to finance his own campaign, but the Unionist Representative Association would not have him.
 There followed an unseemly row about the rival candidacies of another lawyer, C. L. Matheson, and Michael McCarthy, a colourful renegade nationalist from Cork who was popular with militant unionists because of his books denouncing the evils of Catholicism.
 Matheson secured the nomination but, as expected, was defeated by Waldron.'